 This expedition will be more strenuous than a normal tour.
 Each participant will need to be in good physical shape.
 Once we have established basecamp we wont need to travel with too much weight but we will still be exploring in cold temperatures on foot.
 The average temperature for May in Ellesmere is -10c.
 A hot day for May would not be above freezing.
 The maximum mean low temperature is -23c in the evenings.

 We will be camping in the best winter rated tents and protected by our two guides and an electric fence around base camp.
 We will have a community kitchen tent and a toilet tent.

-Charter flights to and from Ellesmere Island from Resolute Bay, 3 nights total accommodation in Resolute Bay, all meals between arrivin in and leaving Resolute Bay, two fully qualified high artic guides for the duration of the expedition, safety and comminication gear in case of emergencies (satelite phone), ski pulk and harness.
-Gratuities for guides, Canadian sales taxes and national park/nunavut fees.
+Charter flights to and from Ellesmere Island from Resolute Bay, 3 nights total accommodation in Resolute Bay, all meals between arriving into and leaving Resolute Bay, two fully qualified high artic guides for the duration of the expedition, safety and communication gear in case of emergencies (satellite phone), ski pulk and harness.
+Gratuities for guides, Canadian sales taxes and national park/Nunavut fees.
 Tuition from Antony Spencer.
 Solar panels for charging batteries.

 Please note, if the same tour scheduled for 2022 has to be postponed for COVID related reasons this tour will more than likely need to be postponed by one year also.

-Travel to and from Resolute Bay, winter weight sleeping bag (can be rented if necessary),ski/snowshoe equipment (can be rented), any costs incurred due to to adverse weather and delays to our itinerary (exmple if the plane cant take us due to weather and we need more nights in Resolute Bay) Personal clothing and equipment that will be sent out to each participant ahead of time.
+Travel to and from Resolute Bay, winter weight sleeping bag (can be rented if necessary,) ski/snowshoe equipment (can be rented), any costs incurred due to adverse weather and delays to our itinerary (example if the plane cannot take off due to weather and we need more nights in Resolute Bay) Personal clothing and equipment that will be sent out to each participant ahead of time.
 Travel insurance

 please note- as with everything in nature, nothing is guaranteed.
-The above information references what is likely but this really is a journey into the unknown.
+The above information references what is likley but this really is a journey into the unknown.